-On behalf of the Board of Directors, I would like to thank our valued customers, shareholders and business partners for their continued support, trust and confidence in us.
-I would also like to express my appreciation and thanks to my fellow Directors for their invaluable advice and guidance during the year and to the management and staff for their commitment and efforts in 2013.
+On behalf of the Board of Directors, I would like to convey our sincere gratitude to all our valued customers, shareholders and business partners for their continued support, trust and confidence in us.
+I would also like to express my appreciation and thanks to my fellow Directors for their invaluable advice and guidance during the year and to the management and staff for their commitment and efforts in 2014.